 Leadership itself is not a character trait.
-Instead, leadership is a skill that can be nurtured using character traits such as self control, honesty, courage and self awareness.
+Instead, leadership is a skill that can be nurtured using character traits such as self-control, honesty, courage, and self-awareness.

-What is trait theory of leadership?
+What is the trait theory of leadership?

 Trait Theory of Leadership is the research behind whether Leaders are born, or made.